 - compose clear arguments in written and oral forms;

 - perform independent historical research with primary and secondary sources.

 The purpose of the political science concentration is to train men and women to influence the world with their understanding of government from a Christian worldview.

-Learning Outcomes: Graduates of the political science program will be able to
+Learning Outcomes: Graduates of the political science concentration will be able to